AlekseyPleshkov/UIMenuScroll/README.md

 # UIMenuScroll

-`MenuItemKit` creating menu how on Facebook Messenger on take photo
+`UIMenuScroll` creating menu how on Facebook Messenger on take photo

 ![Screenshot](Screenshot.jpg)